leotome/multiplicationtable/README.md

-# multiplicationtable
-Simple multiplication table in Python
+# Simple multiplication table in Python

 Run this in a Terminal.
+You'll need Python 3.